 I did my first two years training in Manchester, and then transferred to the Oxford Centre for Psychotherapy Training for a further five years.
-I completed my Counselling Diploma in 2006 and then embarked on advanced training at The Berne Institute in Kegworth where I completed my M.Sc. in Transactional Analysis Psychotherapy.
+I completed my Counselling Diploma in 2006 and then embarked on advanced training at The Berne Institute in Kegworth where I completed my Masters' Degree in Transactional Analysis Psychotherapy.

 I'm UKATA Registered (United Kingdom Association for Transactional Analysis) and I'm also registered with UKCP (United Kingdom Council for Psychotherapy).
-I receive regular supervision, I adhere to the UKCP and UKATA codes of ethics, and I am an endorsed TA101 instructor.
+I receive regular supervision, and I adhere to the UKCP and UKATA codes of ethics.

-I'm a member of the Suffolk Association for Counselling and I have over 4000 hours of experience with clients gained over 12 years.
+I have over 6000 hours of experience with clients gained over 15 years.